charlie-vf/genshin-blog-project/README.md

 - Allow Users to update their password
 - Allow Users to create accounts with social media
+- Allow Users to view only their own posts

 ## **Skeleton**

-All pages follow the same basic setup, with the Wireframe created using Figma.
+All pages follow the same basic setup, with the central section changing according to the page's contents.
+The Wireframe created using Figma.

 ![Skeleton](media-readme/genshin-homepage.png)